 The Acute to Chronic Pain Signatures program will use advances in imaging, high-throughput biomedical experiments (‘omics), sensory testing, and psychosocial assessments to explore a range of characteristics from patients who transition or are resilient to chronic pain.
 The study will follow two groups from the time of acute pain event over a period of six months.
-One group will have post-operative pain and the other will have musculoskeletal trauma.
+One group will have undergone a total knee arthroplasty (TKA) and the other will have undergone thoracic surgery.
 The key deliverable of the program is a comprehensive data set for the research communities that should reveal “signatures” predictive of transition versus resilience to chronic pain.

 The A2CPS website now contains information about the study, how to get involved, news, upcoming events, and latest advances in pain research.
 Be sure to check back often as new content is added!